 Truthfully, this is pretty much just a summerized version of our favorite easy holiday desserts: Christmas crack and its cousin, matzo crack.
 The crisp base of graham crackers stands in for Saltines or unleavened bread, but the shiny caramel coating, rich chocolate top layer, and sprinkling of toasted nuts are all the same.
 There is, of course, the addition of mini marshmallows for both toasted crunch and interior chew (and because you can’t have s’mores without ’em).

 This recipe makes 40 pieces, so we’re not kidding about the crowd-pleasing part.
 You make the s’mores bars on a rimmed baking sheet lined with foil, so clean-up is easy.

 Nordic Ware Natural Aluminum Half Sheet Pans, 2 for $19.99 on Amazon

 If you're in the market for new baking sheets, these are best-sellers.

-As for the caramel, you don’t even need a candy thermometer (seriously, making caramel is not scary).
+As for the caramel, you don’t even need a candy thermometer (seriously, making caramel is not scary if you just keep a couple simple tips in mind).
 Store the cooled and cut bars between layers of wax paper in an airtight container and they’ll last for up to 4 days, so you can get a jump on your party prep too.

 And if you happen to bring them out while the coals are still hot, well, they are great warmed up a little bit on the grill.